physivitis/slate/README.md

 ## Patent status

-The SLATE framework is the subject of UK Patent Application **GB2612127.7**, filed 24 May 2026 by Physivitis Ltd, inventor Rene Claudel Mugenzi.
+The SLATE framework is the subject of UK Patent Application **GB2612127.7**, by Physivitis Ltd, inventor Rene Claudel Mugenzi.

 This code is released under the MIT licence for research and commercial use.
 The patent grants Physivitis Ltd defensive priority over the underlying methods.